b97tsk/reactive-tree/README.md

 //   No book is showing.
 ```

-The more branches are nested, the more they look like a tree.
-I guess.
+The more branches are nested, the more they look like a tree, I guess.

 ## API